 Article Details

-Debriefing unsuccessful potential providers is regarded as good procurement practice in a tendering process.
+Providing unsuccessful tender feedback to bidders is part of good procurement practice in the tendering process.
 So, if you’re in the position of having your tender marked as unsuccessful here’s what you need to do.

 - How many bids were received for the contract and where did your bid rank?
-This will give you an idea of the level of competition and your relative position amongst them
+This will give you an idea of the level of competition, number of bids you were competing against and your relative position amongst them.

 - What was the winning score and what was your score?
-Drilling down into the detail enables you to understand how competitive your submission was and to identify the areas you need to work on most.
+Drilling down into the detail for each quality question enables you to understand how competitive your submission was and to identify the areas you need to work on most.

 For tender feedback to be really useful, it is worth considering the following areas and requesting the information if it hasn’t been provided: